Where the world has

 - Devon Exeter

 A. Hi Joseph.
-We'll see what the actual anodizers and anodizing consultants have to say, but for my opinion ...
+We'll see what the practical anodizers and anodizing consultants have to say, but for my opinion ...

 It sounds possible that the tiny white dots might have something to do with the material (although, see Robert Probert's article here: What Causes White Spots).

-But your anodizer is certainly stretching my credulity is asking us to believe that those large white blotches where water, chemicals, or acid can collect -- or alternately where air can collect, depending on which way is up -- were caused by a defect in the material :-)
+But your anodizer is certainly stretching my credulity is asking us to believe that those large white blotches where water, chemicals, or acid can collect -- or more likely where air collected, depending on which way is up -- were caused by a defect in the material :-)

 Luck & Regards,